junxit/us-congress-bills-110/metadata.md

 - 2008-01-28 — Introduced in House
 - 2008-01-28 — Introduced in House
 - 2008-01-28 — Referred to the House Committee on Armed Services.
+- 2008-02-11 — Referred to the Subcommittee on Military Personnel.
+- 2008-02-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-02-25 — Considered as unfinished business. (consideration: CR H1015-1016)
+- 2008-02-25 — Considered under suspension of the rules. (consideration: CR H1010-1013)
+- 2008-02-25 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+944.
+- 2008-02-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-02-25 — Mr. Courtney moved to suspend the rules and agree to the resolution, as amended.
+- 2008-02-25 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 380 - 0 (Roll no. 71). (text: CR H1010)
+- 2008-02-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 380 - 0 (Roll no. 71).(text: CR H1010)